-My Social Security – Visit this site to apply for Medicare or federal financial support for retirement, disability, and survivor benefits.
+My Social Security – Apply for Medicare or federal financial support for retirement, disability, and survivor benefits.

-Supplemental Nutrition Assistance Program (SNAP) – This program provides monthly benefits that help eligible low-income households buy the food they need for good health.
+Supplemental Nutrition Assistance Program (SNAP) – Provides monthly benefits that help eligible low-income households buy the food they need for good health.

-Women, Infants, and Children Program (WIC) – WIC provides nutritious foods, nutrition information, breastfeeding promotion, breastfeeding support and referrals to other health and social services.
+Women, Infants, and Children Program (WIC) – Provides nutritious foods, nutrition information, breastfeeding promotion, breastfeeding support, and referrals to other health and social services.

 Grants & Non-profit Organizations

 Foundation Directory Online – This research tool helps nonprofits find the grantmakers most likely to fund their projects, how much to request, and what to highlight in a grant proposal.
 This resource can only be accessed at the Main Library.
 Call 504-596-2560 to make an appointment.